Essay · May 2, 2026

 If yes — you capture it.
 If no — you build and move on.

 What accumulates over time is not documentation.
 Not specs.
-Capability.
-The repo becomes progressively more capable because every repeated process gets codified into something reusable.
+Capability — executable procedure the team can hand to an agent without re-deriving context each time.
+The repo gets more capable because every repeated process that clears the bar becomes something reusable.

 As Zak puts it: “Specification is ephemeral.
 Skills are durable.”